Noaemien/ada-template-website/final.md

 - `486.7 $ − 80 $ = 406.7 $`

-Note to mention that Adolf Hitler was not even proposed by the bookmakers, showing that the bookmakers could'nt predict the competition well and that the graph analysis alone is not sufficient enough to estimate wikispeedia's players behaviors.
+Note to mention that some hubs that ranked high in the competition were not even proposed by the bookmakers, showing that the bookmakers couldn't predict the competition well and that the graph analysis alone is not sufficient enough to estimate wikispeedia's players behaviors.
 Underdogs that were not proposed to bet on is part of the game (that's one way how bookmakers can make money)

 ---